MicrosoftDocs/powerquery-docs/powerquery-docs/applied-steps.md

 ### Extract the previous steps into query

 You can also separate a series of transformations into a different query.
-This allows the query to be referenced for other sources, which can be helpful if you're trying to apply the same transformation to multiple datasets.
+This allows the query to be referenced for other sources, which can be helpful if you're trying to apply the same transformation to multiple data sets.
 To extract all the previous steps into a new query, right-click the first step you do *not* want to include in the query and select **Extract Previous**.

 :::image type="content" source="media/applied-steps/applied-steps-extract-previous.png" alt-text="Screenshot of the step menu with the Extract previous option emphasized.":::